 Brussels sprouts:

 - Add oil to pan.
 Lift and tilt pan to swirl oil around entire surface.
-Place sprouts cut side down in a single layer.
+When the oil is hot, place sprouts cut side down in a single layer.
+Don't move them once placed.
 Cook undisturbed for 5 minutes.
-It's a good idea to check the level of browning on one or two of them after a few minutes.
+It's a good idea to check the level of browning on one or two of them after 3 to 4 minutes.
+They should be golden brown but not charred.

-- Transfer pan to oven and bake for 5 minutes.
-Carefully remove hot pan from oven, and flip Brussels sprouts.
-Return pan to oven, and bake for an additional 7 - 10 minutes.
-Be sure to consider the size of your Brussels sprouts.
-Larger ones will take closer to 10 minutes to become barely fork tender, while small sprouts may only need 6 or 7 minutes in this final phase of cooking.
+- Bake for an additional 7 to 10 minutes, depending on their size.
+Larger Brussels sprouts will take close to 10 minutes to become barely fork tender, while small sprouts may only need 6 or 7 minutes in this final phase of cooking.
 Check levels of browning and tenderness.
-If desired, cook for an additional 2 to 3 minutes.
-Remove pan from oven.
-Sprinkle with salt.
+Remove pan from oven, and sprinkle with salt.

 Balsamic reduction: